“Everywhere Thomson goes, he finds good stories to tell” New York Times Book Review.

 with William Dalrymple to make three ambitious films about India, winning

 the Grierson Prize for Best Documentary Series.
-More recently he collaborated
+He later collaborated

 with Jonathan Dimbleby to make another major series for the BBC, this time on Russia.